-The Debye Institute for Nanomaterials Science brings together six research groups from the Departments of Chemistry and Physics & Astronomy:
+The Debye Institute for Nanomaterials Science brings together six research groups from the departments of Chemistry and Physics.

 These groups collaboratively work on three research themes:

-Focus on the interaction of light and nanomaterials on a scale smaller than the optical wavelength to support the development of nanophotonic materials for application in communication, solar cells, displays and sensors.
+Research focuses on the interaction of light and nanomaterials on a scale smaller than the optical wavelength.

 Worldwide developments at basic and applied levels in the young field of nanophotonics are rapid and are already leading to new technologies in the "photon century": nanophotonic materials for communication, solar cells, displays, data storage, sensors, nanolithography and nanomedicine.
 The program utilizes the existing strengths in ultrafast spectroscopy, atom optics, thin film physics and colloid synthesis to study the following interrelated themes.